Borrowing for Your Education

 Borrowing for Your Education: Comparing Federal and Private Loans

 The Office of Student Financial Aid Services understands that paying for education can be challenging and confusing.
 We offer these tips to help families who need to borrow to cover the cost of education, and to find the best possible options.

-Before applying for an alternative loan (private loan), we stongly recommend that you exhaust all of your federal loan eligibility.
+Before applying for an alternative loan (private loan), we strongly recommend that you exhaust all of your federal loan eligibility.
 Did you know that almost all students will qualify for a Federal Direct Stafford Loan?
 To get this loan, you must complete the Free Application for Federal Student Aid (FAFSA (http://fafsa.ed.gov/), a Master Promissory Note and Entrance Counseling.
 Parents may apply for a Federal Direct PLUS Loan by completing a PLUS application, a FAFSA and a Master Promissory Note.
 By filing the FAFSA, some students may also qualify for Federal (Title IV), State and/or Institutional Grants.

 Here are some reasons you should consider Federal Loans before applying for an Alternative Loan:

 Federal student loans have fixed interest rates for the life of the loan.
 Rates don't change based on volatile market conditions as they do for most alternative loans.
 You may think you have a good deal on your alternative loan now, but what would happen if the Prime or LIBOR rate on which the alternative loan is based increases significantly?
-Note that some alternative loan do offer fixed rate loans (though typically at higher rates).
+Note that some alternative loans do offer fixed rate loans (though typically at higher rates).

 - Federal Direct Stafford and Perkins loans are not based on your credit.
 You don't have to be credit worthy or have any established credit to qualify for federal student loans.